oscarschraenkler/oscarschraenkler/README.md

 ## Data Scientist with a business background

 I am German and Norwegian, but was born in the UK and raised there.
-I am looking to bring my skills in Python, machine learning and data analysis to a new role in data science.

 - 🔭 I’m interested in Python, Machine Learning and Deep Learning.
 - 🌱 I’m currently working on [**DengAI**](https://oscarschraenkler-dengue-fever-predictions-app-ccawvn.streamlit.app/).